dineshkumares/info_extraction_receipts/README.md

 <img src="figures/figure_5.png" width = 1000>
 </p>

-_Figure 5: The graph modeling which results in transforming the document to a digestable graph format for the Graph Convolutional Network algorithm_
+_Figure 5: The graph modeling which results in transforming the document to a graph format for the Graph Convolutional Network_

 Graph Modeling is the most essential part of the project.
 There needs to be a robust and consistent method of modeling the invoices into graphs regardless of their structure/pattern.
 Ensuring a universal rule towards modeling the graph is an integral part of being able to form consistent graphs which will be used in graph learning.

-For this project, The following structure is followed.
-Each word/object consists of only one neighbor in each direction with a maximum of four total edges/connections.
+For this project, the following rules are enforced: Each word/object consists of only one neighbor in each direction with a maximum of four total edges/connections.
 This is strictly enforced to maintain robustness. _The rules below ensure proper and consistent formation for any semi-structure document system for data beyond this project._

 <p align="left">
 <img src="figures/figure_6.png" width = 500>